Single-Cell-Genomics-Group-CNAG-CRG/SCrafty-package/README.md

 ## Before we begin

-Keep in mind that these being a shared package maintained by us all it is important we stick to consitent best practices so we can all read other peoples code and contribute on top of each other.
+Keep in mind that these being a shared package maintained by us all it is important we stick to consistent best practices so we can all read other peoples code and contribute on top of each other.
 When adding new functions or modifying pre-existing ones please use **pull requests** so someone else can check your code prior to merging in the main branch.